jrjones/blog.jrj.org/_posts/2013-09-13-fingerprints-for-mobile-authentication.md

 If the NSA wants your fingerprints, believe me: they have them.
 If you're worried about them getting biometric information then you would have to take some pretty unreasonable steps to prevent it:

-1. Don't move to California, or any other state that has a fingerprint as part of driver's license.</li>
+1. Don't move to California, or any other state that has a fingerprint as part of driver's license.
-2. Wear gloves 24/7 when outside your home, since you wouldn't want to leave your precious fingerprints on a doorknob or beerstein.</li>
+2. Wear gloves 24/7 when outside your home, since you wouldn't want to leave your precious fingerprints on a doorknob or beerstein.
-3. Don't get a passport, since it requires a biometric.</li>
+3. Don't get a passport, since it requires a biometric.
-4. Always wear sunglesses, even at night, since you can get a retina scan from a high resolution photograph.</li>
+4. Always wear sunglesses, even at night, since you can get a retina scan from a high resolution photograph.
-5. And steer clear of every camera that's in public, since gate detection is much more reliable a biometric than fingerprints.</li>
+5. And steer clear of every camera that's in public, since gate detection is much more reliable a biometric than fingerprints.

-I could go on, but** the notion that your fingerprints should be guarded as a secret is a false premise** to anyone with any kind of security background.
+I could go on, but **the notion that your fingerprints should be guarded as a secret is a false premise** to anyone with any kind of security background.

 # The bottom line: This is a good first step.